Ginzburg-Landau equations on Riemann surfaces of higher genus: The Ginzburg--Landau Equations

 The curvature of a connection $a$ is defined as $F_a= d a$ and a connection $a$ on $E$ is said to be of {\it constant curvature} iff $F_a$ is of the form $F_a = b\omega$, where $b$ is a constant and $\omega$ is the symplectic {\it volume form} on $X$.
-By the Chern-Weil relation (see \eqref{flux-quant} below), $b = \frac{2\pi n }{|X|}$;
+By the Chern-Weil relation (see \eqref{flux-quant} below), $b = \frac{2\pi n }{|X|}$, where $|X|$ denotes the total area of $X$;

-deg$(E)$ denotes the degree (a topological invariant with values in $\Z$) of $E$; we assume $E$ has the degree $n$ and write $E\equiv E_n$;
+deg$(E)$ denotes the degree (a topological invariant with values in $\Z$) of $E$; we assume $E$ has the degree $n$ and denote this topological bundle, unique up to homeomorphism, by $E_n$.

 $\mathcal{A}_{cc, n}$ denotes the space of constant curvature unitary (with respect to $k$) connections on $E_n$;